Simulate In-Fusion® Cloning with One Insert

 Click Actions → In-Fusion® Cloning → Insert Fragment.

-In this example we will manually define the insert region, starting at the boundary with the XynB signal peptide and excluding the xynB stop codon to allow fusion to a vector-based C-terminal HIS-tag.
+In this example we manually define the insert region, starting at the boundary with the XynB signal peptide and excluding the xynB stop codon to allow fusion to a vector-based C-terminal HIS-tag.

 Switch to Sequence view, locate the start of the insert and click to set the cursor to the start position.